Curating Grief:

 Introducing the 3Cs: Your Creative Grieving Process

 The Curating Grief framework can be understood through three fundamental questions and actions, the 3Cs: Collect, Curate, Create.
+In the Sorting the Stuff course, we focus primarily on Collect and Curate — understanding what you’re holding and why.
+The Create phase often unfolds later, in deeper Curating Grief work.

 COLLECT: This is about remembering your person in all their facets — the good and the bad, all the stories, moments, memories, and emotions that come up when you think of them.
 It’s like unpacking everything.